12 Best Places To Visit In Portugal

 It is effortlessly one of the many historical sites in Portugal, perched on the edge of the Atlantic Ocean; its enthralling natural beauty and historic buildings capture the imagination of its tourists.

 White Bleached limestone buildings, whitewashed houses, alleyways, and beauty worth beholding.
 It’s a popular year-round destination.
-On average, it takes 3 days to explore Lisbon, so it could be your weekend break.
+On average, it takes three days to explore Lisbon, so it could be your weekend break.
 Day trips include visits to surrounding regions like Sintra, Cascais, and Obidos.

 Trips are packed with exciting outdoor adventures and recreational activities.